TimGJ/NHSTechnicalTest/README.md

 ## Files
 The software consists of the following source files

-1. `NHSPostCode.py` Fundamental definitions (principally the PostCode class)
+1. `NHSPostCode.py` Fundamental definitions (principally the PostCode class and status codes)
 2. `NHSTechnicalTestPart1.py` Part 1 tests
 3. `NHSTechnicalTestPart2.py` Part 2 tests
 4. `NHSTechnicalTestPart3.py` Part 3 tests
-5. `RunTests.py` The main script used to execute the tests

 ## Running the software

-In a Linux, MacOS or Unix environment, assuming that the above files are in the current working directory as well as the `import_data.csv` file simply execute
+### Part 1

+From the bash shell run

+`$ python3 NHSTechnicalTestPart1.py`

+### Part 2

+From the bash shell run

-`$ python3 RunTests.py`
+`$ python3 NHSTechnicalTestPart2.py`

-This will write the default output files to the current directory.
+this assumes that the `import_data.csv` file is in the current directory and by default will write output to `failed_validation.csv` in the current directory as specified.

-For help/options execute

-`$ python3 RunTests.py --help`

-Output is via the Python logger to sys.stdout.
-It can be redirected to a file by using the `--logfile` option
+These defaults can be overridden using the `--input` and `--unmatched` options respectively e.g.

-`$ python3 RunTests.py --logfile = test.log`
+`$ python3 NHSTechnicalTestPart2.py --input /home/fred/myfile.csv --unmatched /tmp/foo.csv`

-To specify an input file name use the `--input` option e.g.
+### Part 3

+From the bash shell run

-`$ python3 RunTests.py --input = /home/fred/import_data.csv`
+`$ python3 NHSTechnicalTestPart3.py`

+this assumes that the `import_data.csv` file is in the current directory and by default will write output to `failed_validation.csv` in the current directory as specified.

-To specify error (i.e. unmatched) and success (i.e. matched) files use the `--unmatched` and `--matched` options respectively e.g.
+These defaults can be overridden using the `--input`, `--matched` and `--unmatched` options respectively e.g.

-`$ python3 RunTests.py --error = /tmp/bad.csv --matched = /tmp/good.csv`
+`$ python3 NHSTechnicalTestPart3.py --input /home/fred/myfile.csv --unmatched /tmp/foo.csv --matched /tmp/bar.csv`

-By default all three sets of tests are run.
-To specify one or more parts to run use the `--parts` option e.g.

-`$ python3 RunTests.py --parts 2 3`

-would only run the Part 2 and Part 3 tests.
-All command line options may be abbreviated.

-# Validation and Status Codes
+## Validation and Status Codes

 In the event that a PostCode does not validate an analysis can optionally be run.
 Objects of the `PostCode` class have an attribute `status`.